hashicorp/field-workshops-vault/docs/slides/multi-cloud/adp/index.md

 Vault acts as an Identity Broker for the underlying platform or cloud.<br>
 Use the right tool for the job to authenticate your clients!

+???
+* Auth methods are how your users and apps and users verify their identity.
+* In the same way you might present some kind of valid ID at the hotel check-in desk, users and apps provide some kind of credential or token to authenticate.
+* You can enable multiple auth methods and multiple instances of the same auth method.

 ---
 class: middle, center
 # Vault Secrets Engines
 ![:scale 50%](images/slide28.png)
 Vault includes many different Secrets Engines

+???
+* Use this screenshot from the Vault UI to talk about Vault's many secrets engines but note that the next slide lists them too.
+* Some are for storing static secrets.
+* Others can dynamically generate secrets such as database and cloud credentials.
+* There is even one called "Transit" that provides encryption as a service.

 ---
 # KV Secrets Engine Commands